tensorflow/fold/tensorflow_fold/g3doc/py/loom.md

 ##### Returns:

- A dictionary which can be passed as a `feed_dict` argument to `tf.Session.run()` t which will cause this Weaver's Loom to behave like the diagram.
+  A dictionary which can be passed as a `feed_dict` argument to `tf.Session.run()` which will cause this Weaver's Loom to behave like the diagram.

 ##### Args: